 This is why the scientists – led by Dr. Jack Lin, a professor of neurology at UCI – set out to examine the neural pathways involved in fear and anxiety processing in humans.

 The findings were published in the journal Nature Communications.

 Researchers surgically inserted electrodes into the amygdala and hippocampus of nine participants, who were asked to watch scenes from horror movies.

 The amygdala is an almond-shaped region in the brain, situated right next to the hypothalamus, which acts as the main center for processing emotions, emotional behavior, and motivation.

-The amygdala, together with the hypothalamus and the hippocampus, form the brain’s limbic system, which deals with memory and emotions.
+The amygdala, together with the hypothalamus and the hippocampus, form the brain’s

 The study participants had a form of medication-resistant epilepsy.
 The electrode placement was done as part of the clinical evaluation of their seizure activity, and the authors reassure the readers that the electrodes were implanted solely according to the clinical needs of the patients.